akkartik/teliva/README.md

 _easy to understand_.
 Browsers and mobile apps today tend to make you choose between those two properties.

-Sandboxing is still in progress.
+The sandboxing experience is still under construction.
+See [this talk](https://archive.org/details/akkartik-2022-01-16-fosdem)
+(15 minutes) for a rundown of current thinking.
 It isn't yet safe to run untrusted Teliva apps you download from the internet.
 (Fortunately you're unlikely to run into any such apps.)

 ## Isn't this just an IDE?